ankushsaini44/angularjs-file-upload-guide/README.md

-# Note on painless file upload in AngularJS and Django REST applications
+# Notes on painless file uploads in AngularJS with Django REST applications.

-A common pattern when creating an application from scratch using AngularJS and Django is when there's a need of a form with any file upload feature.
-Let's say profile edition with avatar upload or an gallery with multiple file upload with extra preview for better UX.
+When creating an application from scratch using Angular with Django we usuall need a form with a file upload feature.
+Let's say, profile edit with avatar upload or a gallery with multiple file uploads with extra preview for better UX.
 Angular does not provide support for file upload by default.
-Developers over internet created few guidelines with preferable solutions, but personally none of them explaining the issue completely.
+Developers over the Internet created few guidelines with preferable solutions, but in my opinion none explain the issue completely.

 ### Endpoint setup

-First, lets create sample Django REST application - model, serializer and view.
+First, let's create a sample Django REST application - model, serializer and view.

 ```python
 # models.py